lbnl-science-it/cborg-web/content/english/pages/models.md

 - Your data is retained within LBNL systems and networks
 - Free to use for building large scale LLM-powered applications
-- "Uncensored" models available without gaurdrail restrictions
+- "Uncensored" models available without guardrail restrictions
 - Supports open research

 **Cons:**